 Protonmail is the safest email service as it does not track or spy on you, nor own/ sell your data ..
 AND it is encrypted.
 Meaning no back door access to your info by others (for marketing, surveillance or criminal uses).

-They have taken an explicit ethical stance against tracking/ spying or selling your data.
+mewe.com – a bit of a newcomer but has taken an explicit ethical stance against tracking/ spying or selling your data.

-This is still a bit slow and has some small glitches- but easily and happily functions as any other social media – you can post things to your wall, or use private messenger- to individual contacts or private groups, or join public groups (about parenting, gardening, books or whatever)…
+It is still a bit slow and has some small glitches- but easily and happily functions as any other social media – you can post things to your wall, or use private messenger- to individual contacts or private groups, or join public groups (about parenting, gardening, books or whatever)…

 Overview of concerns: